inab/oeb_general_docs/how_to/2_participe_events.md

-# Participe in benchmarking events
+# Participate in benchmarking events

 Request a role upgrade
 ----------------------